TN TBR Transfer Credit: Easier Than Most States (2026)

 Tennessee made a choice most states didn't: standardize the names, descriptions, and credit hours of community college courses system-wide, then built transfer pathways on top of that foundation.
 The result is fewer surprises when credit moves.

 It's not perfect.
 Private universities and out-of-state transfers still require case-by-case evaluation.
 Your specific major may not have a TTP.
 But compared to most states, Tennessee students can plan two years of community college and land at a four-year university with almost all their credits intact.
+Tennessee's common course numbering system makes it one of the easier states to plan in — the contrast with Georgia's TCSG system, where the same course can receive no credit at one university and a direct match at another, is stark.
+For students near the state line, North Carolina's Comprehensive Articulation Agreement offers a comparable level of predictability on the block-transfer side.

 Related Articles

-PA has 14 community colleges but no statewide articulation agreement.
-Penn State, Pitt, Temple, West Chester, and Drexel each evaluate CC credits independently.
-Here's what that actually looks like.
+PA has 14 community colleges but no statewide articulation.
+Penn State, Pitt, Temple & others each evaluate credits independently — see how it plays out.

 State System ExplainersDelaware Community College Transfer: A DTCC Student's Guide